SuperMat: Physically Consistent PBR Material Estimation at Interactive Rates: Introduction

 In summary, our contributions are:

-\begin{itemize} \item We propose SuperMat, a novel image space material decomposition model \yr{that} generates physically consistent albedo, metallic, and roughness maps simultaneously with a single-step inference process.
-Our method achieves state-of-the-art performance on diverse datasets, significantly outperforming previous diffusion-based works in speed. \item With the help of structural expert branches and \yrn{single-step inference,} we successfully \yrn{achieve} end-to-end training \yrn{with} perceptual loss and re-render loss on diffusion models in the material decomposition process, significantly enhancing both \yr{material} prediction quality and rendering fidelity. \item We propose an efficient PBR material decomposition method for 3D models. \yrn{Combining} SuperMat and our UV refinement network, this pipeline generates high-quality PBR materials for 3D objects from baked textures in approximately 3 seconds. \end{itemize}
+\begin{itemize} \item We propose SuperMat, a novel image space material decomposition model that generates physically consistent albedo, metallic, and roughness maps simultaneously with a single-step inference process.
+Our method achieves state-of-the-art performance on diverse datasets, significantly outperforming previous diffusion-based works in speed. \item With the help of structural expert branches and single-step inference, we develop an end-to-end image space material decomposition training system that generates clean predictions for all material properties in each iteration, allowing for the integration of advanced techniques such as perceptual loss and re-render loss. \item We propose an efficient PBR material decomposition method for 3D models.
+Combining SuperMatMV and our UV refinement network, this pipeline generates high-quality PBR materials for 3D objects from baked textures in approximately 3 seconds. \end{itemize}